Prostitution & Solicitation

 - Insufficient Evidence.
 Insufficient evidence argues that there was either a lack of intent to engage in prostitution, that there was no firm agreement, that there was no act in furtherance of the agreement, or that the agreement was not for money or other valuable consideration.

-Orange County Prostitution and Solicitation Defense at the Law Office of Lauren K. Johnson
+Orange County Prostitution and Solicitation Defense at the Johnson Criminal Law Group

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for prostitution and solicitation charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for prostitution and solicitation charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
 We can be reached by phone at 949-622-5522 or you can send us a message online today.